 This primer provides a general overview of the program structure and rules for CHIP.
 Additional resources on CHIP are available here.
 Also see our Facts & Statistics for eligibility and program rules by state.

-In FY 2013, about 8 million children were enrolled in coverage funded by CHIP while 39 million children were enrolled in Medicaid-financed coverage.
-CHIP spending reached $13.2 billion, compared to $460 billion in Medicaid.
+In FY 2015, about 8.4 million children were ever enrolled in coverage funded by CHIP while 36.8 million children were ever enrolled in Medicaid-financed coverage.
+Over half (56%) of children with CHIP are actually enrolled in expanded Medicaid coverage financed by CHIP.
+CHIP spending reached $13.5 billion, compared to $524 billion in Medicaid.

 Federal and state governments jointly finance CHIP, although the federal government assumes a larger share of the financing with an enhanced federal matching rate ranging from 65 to 81 percent, an average of 15 percentage points higher than Medicaid’s matching rate.
 The ACA (2010) established, and MACRA (2015) funded, a boost the CHIP enhanced matching rate by an additional 23 percentage points up to a 100 percent maximum through 2017.
 Unlike Medicaid, CHIP funds are capped overall and for each state.
 This capped funding is distributed through state-specific allotments established by a statute that uses a formula to account for the state’s actual use of CHIP funds, adjusted for health care inflation and child population growth.
 States facing funding shortfalls can obtain additional funding through a child enrollment contingency fund and allotment increases are available for states with approved plans to expand eligibility or benefits.

 CHIP funds generally must be used to provide coverage to uninsured, low‐income children who do not qualify for regular Medicaid.
 States also can use a limited amount of funds for administrative costs and other non‐coverage activities, such as outreach.